 Calgary

 That brings an end to our guide to Labour Day.
 As you can see, Labour Day in Alberta is more than just a day off—it’s a celebration of the spirit, hard work, and history that have shaped this province.
 But Labour Day is just one of many statutory holidays that Albertans look forward to each year.
-To ensure you don’t miss out on any upcoming holidays, check out our comprehensive guide on stat holidays 2024 in Alberta 2024.
+To ensure you don’t miss out on any upcoming holidays, check out our comprehensive guide on stat holidays 2025 in Alberta.

 Explore, discover, and celebrate Alberta with us!